-Issu e 2: The Locat ion of New Housing in the City Centre Rep Name / Summary of Representation ID Organisation Ian Smith English Heritage It is not clear whether the chosen Option will only relate to sites which are proposed as allocations.
+Issue 2: T he Location of New Housi ing in the City Centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith It is not clear whether the chosen Option will only relate to sites which are proposed as The Council acknowledges the See Neighbourhood Spatial English Heritage allocations.
 A more appropriate approach would be to define which blocks of the City are preferred as future residential areas.
-This would then provide a framework for considering any applications for conversions which may come forward.
-As part of the spatial strategy for residential development across the City Centre, the plan also needs to take into account the opportunities provided by:- (1) The reuse/conversion of vacant upper floorspace above existing ground-floor commercial activities, and (2) The potential offered through the reuse of existing buildings which may become available through the possible contraction in the extent of the retail area.

-Issu Issue 2: The Location of New Housing in the City Centre Rep ID Name / Organisation Summary of Representation Clive Brook Dacres / Johnson Brook Planning on behalf of Bradford Property Forum Greater flexibility should be introduced into site designation so that in some locations a housing use is only seen as an option for the developer to consider alongside other uses.
-Market, delivery and viability reasons may suggest an alternative use mix is more appropriate.
-Bev Lambert Environment Agency Attractive open spaces can contribute significantly to the shopping and leisure experience and can help attract visitors and investors.
+This would then provide a framework for considering any applications for conversions which may come forward. importance of reusing the upper floors of commercial premises and vacant buildings.
+This point has been strengthened in the Neighbourhood Frameworks and objective relating to imaginative reuse of historic buildings.
+As part of the spatial strategy for residential development across the City Centre, the plan also needs to take into account the opportunities provided by:- Spatial Frameworks and objectives.
+(1) The reuse/conversion of vacant upper floorspace above existing ground-floor commercial activities, and (2) The potential offered through the reuse of existing buildings which may become available through the possible contraction in the extent of the retail area.
+Clive Brook Greater flexibility should be introduced into site designation so that in some locations a All proposed land use allocations will See Viability Assessment of the AAP Dacres / Johnson Brook Planning on behalf of Bradford Property Forum housing use is only seen as an option for the developer to consider alongside other uses.
+Market, delivery and viability reasons may suggest an alternative use mix is more appropriate. be viability tested for the production of the Publication Draft document. and the revised Delivery Chapter.
+The importance of delivery and viability will be strengthened in the Publication Draft document.
+Bev Lambert Attractive open spaces can contribute significantly to the shopping and leisure experience and See insertion of objectives 2 and 8 in Environment Agency can help attract visitors and investors.
 Objectives 2 and 8 could therefore both be included within this theme.
-It should also explain how to facilitate development without creating pollution impacts on the environment and therefore meet the requirements of the WFD where relevant.
+It should also explain how to facilitate development without creating pollution impacts on the environment and therefore meet the requirements of the WFD where space has on the shopping and City Living Chapter.